AsydSolutions/ASYD/views/doc/en/basics.md

 and the user won't be prompted for a sudo password, as ASYD deploying system is non-interactive.
 This can be achieved by adding `%sudo   ALL=(ALL:ALL) NOPASSWD:ALL` on the `/etc/sudoers` file.

-After the new host it's added, it will start the monitoring deploy on the background, in this time the server will appear as "not monitored".
-When the monitoring setup has completed, opening the host detail will display you all the system information, the status reported by monit, and it will also allow you to create new custom variables for the host.
+After the new host it's added, it will start the monitoring deploy on the background.
+At this time the server will appear as "not monitored".
+When the monitoring setup has completed, opening the host detail will display you all the system information, the status reported by monit.
+It will also allow you to create new custom variables for the host.

-For adding a new hostgroup, click on "Add group" button and a prompt will appear, there you need to provide a unique name for the new hostgroup.
+For adding a new hostgroup, click on the "Add group" button, and a prompt will appear.
+There you need to provide a unique name for the new hostgroup.

 After the new hostgroup it's created, you can open the detail of the group and add servers